bradybhalla/dotfiles/README.md

 ## Setup

-### Setup for MacOS
+### Dotfiles Setup

-Install apps and tools listed above (most can be done with [Homebrew](https://brew.sh)).
+Install apps and tools listed above (most can be done with [Homebrew](https://brew.sh) on macOS).
+Modify `ITEMS` in "configure.sh" to only contain installed tools.
 Run `./configure.sh` to put config files in the correct locations.

-### (Partial) Setup for Other Operating Systems

-Homebrew cannot be used, so the tools will have to be installed using other methods.
-This can be done by either finding binary releases at the links above or using a different package manager.
-Modify `ITEMS` in "configure.sh" to only contain the installed tools, then run `./configure.sh`.

 ### Neovim Setup

-After installing the tools above and running "configure.sh",
+After installing the tools above and running `./configure.sh`,
 1. Open Neovim and wait for plugins to install.
 2. Install language servers, formatters, debuggers.
 If you don't have them already, use `:Mason`.